happycodelucky/SwiftUIWindowBinder/README.md

 ]
 ```

+## Playgrounds

+To run the [SwiftUIWindowBindableView Playground](Playgrounds) examples you will need to open the package in Xcode and run any of the playgrounds under `Playgrounds`.

+Be sure to have the options "Render Documentation" and "Build Active Schema" enabled (they are by default) for the best representation, as the Playgrounds serve as working documentation.

 # Examples

-More coming soon...
+## Using WindowActionButton

-`WindowActionButton` looks and behaves like SwiftUI's [Button](https://developer.apple.com/documentation/swiftui/button).
+[`WindowActionButton`](Sources/SwiftUIWindowBindableView/WindowAction.swift) looks and behaves like SwiftUI's [Button](https://developer.apple.com/documentation/swiftui/button).
 It can be initialized in the same way, and have styles applied to it in the same way.

 Below is a simple example of setting up a `WindowActionButton`